Navigating the summer holidays if you’re thinking of separating

 If one person thinks the relationship is over, it is.
 But that doesn’t mean unpeeling your lives from each other is easy, especially when you share children.
 Our first tip is to create a plan with realistic deadlines.
 Having a clear plan will help you prepare for when the children are back at school and you officially separate.
 Use the summer as an opportunity to set joint and individual goals and start conversations about practical elements of your separation.

-You can book a one-off joint advice consultation to talk about what goal setting, what the legal process will look like and how to start discussing money and property without creating unnecessary conflict.
+You can book a one-off Joint Advice Consultation to talk about what goal setting, what the legal process will look like and how to start discussing money and property without creating unnecessary conflict.

 Children pick up on things easily, so try to be honest with them if questions crop up.
 You don’t want the news of your separation to come as a shock, so staying honest and on the same page will help you all adjust.
 It’s okay to say things like, ‘Mummy and I are talking about how our relationship might look in the future, but we love you very much, and although this might make you feel worried, you don’t need to, because we will always be a family, and nothing will change that.
 We promise that we will tell you anything you need to know, but for the moment we want you to think about all the fun things we have planned over summer.’

-We also offer a service that helps parents agree on how to tell their children about their separation or divorce.
+As part of our Separating with Children Service, we help parents agree on how to tell their children about their separation or divorce.
 You can explore this service here.

 Communicate clearly, establish boundaries and maintain respect